schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: smartComponentValues

 		Dictionary of interpolations values of the Smart Component.
-Key are the names, values are between the top and the bottom value of the corresponding :class:`GSSmartComponentAxis` objects.
+Key are the axis.id, values are between the top and the bottom value of the corresponding :class:`GSSmartComponentAxis` objects.
 Corresponds to the values of the ‘Smart Component Settings’ dialog.
 Returns None if the component is not a Smart Component.

+		For newly setup smart glyhs, the axis.id is a random string.
+After saving and re-opening the file, the name and id is the same.
+As long as you don't change the name.
+So it is saver to always go through the smart glyphs > axis > id (as explained in the code sample below.

 		Also see https://glyphsapp.com/tutorials/smart-components for reference.